Symmetric Set Coloring of Signed Graphs: The Symset -Chromatic Number

 \begin{theorem} Let $G$ be a graph, then $\Sigma_{\chi_{sym}^t}(G)= \{m_{\chi_{sym}^t(G)}=t+2, t+4,...,t+2k=M_{\chi_{sym}^t}(G)\}$. \end{theorem}

 \begin{proof} Let $(G, \sigma)$ be a signature such that $\chi_{sym}^t(G, \sigma)=M_{\chi_{sym}^t}(G)=t+2k$.
 By Theorem \ref{critical_subgraphs}, we know that for each value of $\lambda_t ^i=t+2i$, where $i \in \{1,...,k\}$, $(G,\sigma)$ has a $\lambda_t^i$-chromatic subgraph $(H, \tau)$.
 Our aim is to prove that the signature $\tau$ can be extended to a signature $\tau '$ in $G$ such that $\chi_{sym}^t(G, \tau')=t+2i$.\\ Let $c: V(H) \rightarrow S_{2i}^t$ the $\lambda_t^i$-coloring of $(H, \tau)$.
-For each edge $uv \in E(G)$ we define $\tau '$ in the following way:\\ If $u, v \in V(H)$, $\tau(uv)= \tau '(uv)$ .\\ If $u, v \notin V(H)$ or $v\in V(H)$ and $u \notin V(H)$ and $v$ is colored with 1, $\tau '(uv)= -1$.\\ If $v\in V(H)$ and $u \notin V(H)$ and $v$ is not colored with 1, $\tau '(uv)=1$.\\ By defining $c':V(G) \rightarrow S_{2i}^t$ as $c'(v)=c(v)$ if $v\in V(H)$ and $c'(v)=1$ if $v \notin V(H)$ we obtain a proper $S_{2i}^t$ coloring, so the statement follows. \end{proof}
+For each edge $uv \in E(G)$ we define $\tau '$ in the following way:\\ If $u, v \in V(H)$, $\tau(uv)= \tau '(uv)$ .\\ If $u, v \notin V(H)$ or $v\in V(H)$ and $u \notin V(H)$ and $v$ is colored with 1, $\tau '(uv)= -$.\\ If $v\in V(H)$ and $u \notin V(H)$ and $v$ is not colored with 1, $\tau '(uv)=+$.\\ By defining $c':V(G) \rightarrow S_{2i}^t$ as $c'(v)=c(v)$ if $v\in V(H)$ and $c'(v)=1$ if $v \notin V(H)$ we obtain a proper $S_{2i}^t$ coloring, so the statement follows. \end{proof}

-\section{The symset chromatic number}
+\section{The Symset Chromatic Number}

-Next we remove the constraint on the set of colors given by fixing the value of $t$ and we focus on the symset chromatic number.
-In the following, the set of vertices induced by a self-inverse color is called a self-inverse color class.
-Similarly, a set of vertices induced by a pair of non-self-inverse colors is called a non-self-inverse color class.
+Next we skip the constraint on the set of colors given by fixing the value of $t$ and we focus on the symset chromatic number.
+If $c$ is an $S^t_{2k}$-coloring, then $c^{-1}(0_j)$ is also called a \emph{self-inverse color class} for each $j \in \{1,\dots,t\}$.
+Similarly, $c^{-1}(\pm s_i)$ is called a \emph{non-self-inverse color class} for $i \in\{1, \dots,k\}$.
 Clearly, a self-inverse color class is an independent set of the graph, while a non-self-inverse color class induces an antibalanced subgraph.
 If the color classes are induced by a $\lambda_t$-coloring of $(G,\sigma)$ and $\lambda_t = \chi_{sym}(G,\sigma)$, then any non-self-inverse color class induces a non-bipartite subgraph of $G$, see Proposition \ref{structure}.